IndexXuan/vue-cli-plugin-vite/README.md

         - ✅ https - resolved from `devServer.https`
         - ✅ open - resolved from `process.platform === 'darwin' || devServer.open`
         - ✅ proxy - resolved from `devServer.proxy`
-        - ❌ before - maybe we cannot
+        - ❌ before
+            - maybe we cannot, webpackDevServer before is a express app instance while viteDevServer is a connect instance which is not have a router function ( e.g. we can use something like app.post('/login', xxx) )
+            - or transform the connect app instance to express instance compatible ?
     - ✅ vite#build
         - ✅ outDir - resolved from vue.config.js#`outputDir`
         - ✅ cssCodeSplit - resolved from `css.extract`
         - ✅ sourcemap - resolved from `process.env.GENERATE_SOURCEMAP === 'true' || productionSourceMap || css.sourceMap`
-    - ⬜️ Alias - resolved from configureWebpack or chainWebpack(WIP)
+    - ⬜️ Alias - resolved from configureWebpack or chainWebpack (WIP)
 - ✅ MPA Support
     - ✅ same development experience and build result
 - ⬜️ Special Synatax
+    - ❌ require('xxx') or require('xxx').default, most of the case, it can be replaced by dynamicImport ( import('xxx') or import('xxx').then(module => module.default) )
-    - ✅ '~module' syntax for Import CSS (will not support, we have workaround)
+    - ❌ '~some-module' syntax for Import CSS (will not support, we have workaround)
-    - ✅ require.context compatible
+    - ✅ require.context compatibility
+    - ⬜️ module.hot compatibility (WIP)

 ## Examples
 - [simple vue-cli SPA project](https://github.com/IndexXuan/vue-cli-plugin-vite/tree/main/examples/my-mpa-ts-app)